davydos/vividwealth-app/workflow_state.md

 - ~Branch protection rules need to be set up manually via GitHub web interface~ (Completed)
 - Repository secrets need to be configured manually via GitHub web interface (Completed for davydos/vividwealth-app)
 - All required secrets are missing from the organization repository (pending repository creation)
-- Expo authentication failing with 401 error (invalid credentials or token format)
+- Expo authentication failing with 401 error (potentially fixed with pull_request_target update - verification pending)

 ## Recommendations
 1. Create GitHub organization "vividwealth" and transfer the repository
 2. ~Complete the manual branch protection setup for main and develop branches~ (Completed)
 3. Fix Expo authentication issues:
+   - ✅ Updated workflow to use pull_request_target to ensure secrets are accessible for external PRs
    - Verify EXPO_TOKEN format (should be a valid Expo token)
-   - Regenerate a new EXPO_TOKEN from the Expo developer dashboard
+   - Regenerate a new EXPO_TOKEN from the Expo developer dashboard if issues persist
    - Check that EXPO_USERNAME and EXPO_PASSWORD match the account that generated the token
    - Consider temporarily using a personal access token for CI instead of username/password
 4. Remove SLACK_WEBHOOK_URL secret as it's no longer needed